Mehdi13k8/gestion_stock/README.md

 # Gestion_stock

-Gestion stock is an api using django, postegresql, html, javascript, jquery controlled by python
+Gestion stock is an application using django, postegresql, html, javascript, jquery controlled by python

 Look how easy it is to use